aws-samples/amazon-bedrock-samples/agents/insurance-solution/documentation/deployment-guide.md

     ```sh
     Description: Use this knowledge base to access information on claim amounts, general insurance and accident-related questions, repair estimates, and required claim documents
     ```
     b.
-Under **Set up data source**, enter a _Data source name_ then choose _Browse S3_ and select the knowledge base data source S3 bucket you deployed in the preceding deployment step (e.g., \<YOUR-STACK-NAME>-bedrock-kb).
+Under **Set up data source**, enter a _Data source name_ then choose _Browse S3_ and select the knowledge base data source S3 bucket you deployed in the preceding deployment step (e.g., \<YOUR-STACK-NAME>-knowledge-base).

     c.
 Under **Configure vector store**, leave the default settings.
 An [OpenSearch Serverless vector store](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless-vector-search.html) will be created for you.
 This vector store is where the knowledge base pre-processing embeddings are stored and later used for semantic similarity search between queries and data source text.